 Accreditation Process – Program is ready to apply for accreditation

 The accreditation process begins on July 1 of every year.
-Once the mentor has determined that your EH program is ready to apply for accreditation, the mentor will make a recommendation to the Undergraduate and/or Graduate Program Chairs that your program is prepared to begin the accreditation process.
-The Program Chairs will review the preliminary documents and decide on whether to invite your program to apply for accreditation (Initial Accreditation Application - Graduate/Undergraduate).
-Once invited to apply, programs may submit and initial accreditation application to EHAC
+Once the mentor has determined that your EH program is ready to apply for accreditation, the mentor will make a recommendation to the Undergraduate and/or Graduate Degree Program Vice Chairs that your program is prepared to begin the accreditation process.
+The Degree Program Vice Chairs will review the preliminary documents and decide on whether to invite your program to apply for accreditation (Initial Accreditation Application - Graduate/Undergraduate).
+Once invited to apply, programs may submit and initial accreditation application to the EHAC office.

-Below is a breakdown of the process after applying for initial accreditation, with links to relevant forms and documents.
-These forms and documents can also be found under the drop-down menu for “Seek Accreditation” and under the “Documents Library” header.
+Below is a breakdown of the process after applying for initial accreditation.
+Related forms and documents can be found under the drop-down menu under “Documents Library” header.
 View the calendar that tracks the accreditation process through the year.

 Requirements for Receiving Accreditation

 In order to receive accreditation from EHAC, a Program must comply with the requirements outlined in the Undergraduate and/or Graduate Guidelines, and have graduated one or more classes of environmental health students.
-Programs are encouraged to work with the Association of Environmental Health Academic Programs (AEHAP), EHAC’s sister organization who will assign a mentor to assist with the accreditation process.
+Programs are encouraged to contact the EHAC office to be assigned a mentor to assist with the accreditation process.
 The mentor will help determine if all requirements are met prior to submittal of an accreditation application.
-The mentor can advise you on Self-Study reports, EHAC Guidelines and other documents and partnerships that may need to be developed.
-Please contact the EHAC to begin the process.
+The mentor can advise you on Self-Study report preparation.
+Please note that the EHAC Council makes all final accreditation decisions and mentors serve an advisory role only.
+Please contact the EHAC office to begin the process.

 Application for Initial Accreditation

 Application Due Date is October 1: Please contact the EHAC office for an accreditation application at email@example.com or call 206-522-5272.
-New programs interested in seeking accreditation must submit the application check in the amount of $1,500.
+New programs interested in seeking accreditation must submit the application and initial accreditation fee.
 We are unable to accept credit card payments.